quioteframework/quioteframework.github.io/src/content/docs/basics/validation.md

 Strict pruning has one legitimate-UX cost: if a field has two validators (say, length and not-numeric) and a submitted value passes one and fails the other, the field's value is scrubbed from the request entirely — even though the field name stays whitelisted — because `getParameter()` must never return a partially-invalid value.
 That's correct for business logic, but it means a re-rendered HTML form would lose exactly the value the user needs to see to fix their mistake.

-`ValidationManager::getRawParameterSnapshot()` captures query and body parameters *before* any pruning happens, held on the validation manager itself — deliberately **not** on `WebRequest`, so it is not reachable via `getParameter()`/`getParameters()` and can't be mistaken for a validated read. `FormPopulationMiddleware`'s HTML error-view path uses this snapshot to redisplay the submitted value, scoped to `html` output only — a JSON/API client is expected to hold its own state rather than have the framework redisplay it.
+`ValidationManager::getRawParameterSnapshot()` captures query and body parameters *before* any pruning happens, held on the validation manager itself — deliberately **not** on `WebRequest`, so it is not reachable via `getParameter()`/`getParameters()` and can't be mistaken for a validated read.
+On a validation failure, `ValidationMiddleware` itself drives the sticky-form repopulation inline (via `FormPopulationEngine`) using this snapshot, scoped to `html` output only — a JSON/API client is expected to hold its own state rather than have the framework redisplay it.
+(This is distinct from `FormPopulationMiddleware`, which runs in `after_action` for the normal response flow.)

 ## Manual validation